aheld/aaronheld-blog/content/post/cosmosdb-stored-procedure/merge-sproc.md

 }
 ```

-and then modify our main function to result in a failing test that you can run over and over as we develop our merge sproc.
+And then modify our primary function to result in a failing test that you can run over and over as we develop our merge sproc.
 This will fail because we have not uploaded the sproc to Azure yet.

 ```js
 async function run() {